opentox/opentox.github.com/_posts/2012-10-08-set-up-virtual-machine-in-proxmox-virtual-environment.md

     qmrestore MyReadyDebian-disk.tar 10X -force

+__IMPORTANT__ change the MAC address of the network device.
+Or remove the network device and add a new one (this will also create a new MAC address).

 Start the virtual machine via the proxmox webinterface.

 ### Setup VM and networking with the Proxmox console